-Latest figures from the Central Bank show that the average interest rate on a new mortgage in Ireland is 3.01%.
-Although low for Ireland by historical standards, and a drop from 3.21% in July 2018, this compares to an average rate of 1.78% across the Eurozone and a rate of less than 1.00% in Finland - a country with a similar population to us.
+Latest figures from the Central Bank show that the average interest rate on a new mortgage in Ireland was 2.73% in October.
+Although low for Ireland by historical standards, and a drop from 2.79% the year before, this compares to an average rate of 1.28% across the Eurozone and a rate of less than 1.00% in Finland - a country with a similar population to us.

 So why are we paying more?

-The level of home repossessions in Ireland is incredibly low by international standards.
-In most European countries a bank will take back ownership of a property within the space of a year or so if the loan has gone bad.
+The level of home repossessions in Ireland is very low by international standards.
+In some European countries a bank will take back ownership of a property within the space of a year or so if the loan isn't being repaid.

-This isn't the case in Ireland where the number of repossessions, even in cases where the mortgage hasn't been repaid in years, remains negligible due to the length and complexity of the process and the legal and political impediments faced by banks
+This isn't the case in Ireland where the number of repossessions, even in cases where the mortgage has been in arrears for years, remains negligible due to the length and complexity of the process and the legal and political impediments faced by banks.

-And while some people might feel that this is right approach to take towards people who get into financial difficulty, it does mean mortgage lending is far riskier in Ireland than in other European countries and therefore the interest rate we're charged is higher.
+And while some people might feel a light touch approach is the right approach to take towards people who get into financial difficulty, it does mean mortgage lending is far riskier in Ireland than in other European countries and therefore the interest rate we're charged is higher.

-There is still a lack of competition in the Irish mortgage market as it remains heavily concentrated in the hands of a few main banks; mainly AIB, Bank of Ireland, and to a lesser extent Ulster Bank.
-Mario Draghi, the head of the European Central Bank (ECB) even recently referred to it as a ‘quasi-monopoly’.
+There is still a lack of competition in the Irish mortgage market as it remains heavily concentrated in the hands of a few main banks; mainly AIB and Bank of Ireland.
+Mario Draghi, the former head of the European Central Bank (ECB) even once referred to it as a ‘quasi-monopoly’.

-And although competition in the market has heated up in recent times, it's still below where it should be and this has lead to higher rates.
+And although competition in the market has heated up in recent times, particularly with the arrival of Avant Money, it's still below where it should be and this has led to higher rates.

-This key issue around risk and repossssions also leads us to our next point...
+This key issue around risk and repossessions also leads us to our next point...

 Holding capital, such as cash, means a bank has assets which can absorb losses if a recession hits and people can't repay their loans.

-Because of the recession, banks in Ireland have a large number of loans on their books which are either in arrears or are not being repaid at all (often referred to as non-performing loans).
-In fact the level of non-performing loans with Irish banks is way in execess of what you'd find in other European countries.
+Because of the last crash, banks in Ireland still have a large number of loans on their books which are either in arrears or are not being repaid at all (often referred to as non-performing loans).
+In fact the level of non-performing loans with Irish banks is way in excess of what you'd find in other European countries.
 And we already know that a bank will have difficulty repossessing a property in Ireland if the loan isn't performing.

-Holding all this capital in reserve means banks have less money to generate profits elsewhere so this puts pressure on them to have higher mortgage rates and higher margins.
+Holding all this capital in reserve means banks have less money to reduce interest rates or even spend on things like IT infrastructure.

-As mentioned previously recent data from the Central Bank shows that the average mortgage rate in the Eurozone was 1.78% in January.
+As mentioned previously, recent data from the Central Bank shows that the average mortgage rate in the Eurozone was 1.28% in October.

-However the average APRC (annual percentage rate of charge), which includes any set-up fees or administration charges that have to be paid by borrowers, and which are common in many European countries, is about 30 basis points higher at 2.11%.
+However the average APRC (annual percentage rate of charge), which includes any set-up fees or administration charges that have to be paid by borrowers, and which are common in many European countries, is about 30 basis points higher at 1.60% or so.
 In reality, this should be the interest rate against which Irish rates are compared.